-The Raksha team is a vibrant and diverse group of professionals, united by a common mission and guided by organizational values.
-We are deeply committed to the healing, empowerment and justice of survivors and strives to empower and serve the South Asian community.
+The Raksha, Inc team is a vibrant and diverse group of professionals, united by a common mission and guided by organizational values.
+The Raksha team is deeply committed to the healing, empowerment and justice of survivors and strives to empower and serve the South Asian community.

 Raksha’s Board of Directors are accomplished professionals and leaders, who deeply care about our mission.
 Each one of our Board members brings a wealth of knowledge and expertise that augments the impact of our work.

-*Keeping up with our promise of providing confidentiality, some staff and board members might not be represented on this page.
+*For confidentiality and safety reasons, the names of some staff and board members may not be published on this page.

 Aparna Bhattacharyya, Executive Director